qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 | Acceptance       | https://user.dolden.net/user                                        |

-The server url of the Production environment is provided in the entry-transition phase, when a [Qiy Application] goes live.
+The server url of the Production environment is provided in the entry-transition phase, when a [Qiy Application][Definitions Qiy Application] goes live.

 ## Proxy server